 Most scientific research is not reproducible: it is really hard, if not impossible, to understand how results are derived from data, and being able to regenerate them in the future (even by the same researchers).
 However, traceability and reproducibility of results are indispensable elements of high-quality science, and an increasing requirement of many journals and funding sources.
 In this workshop we introduce a set of easy tools based around R and Rmarkdown to integrate analysis and text on the same dynamic document in order to achieve reproducible workflows in the context of ecology.

 The aim of the workshop is to enable participants on filming and assembling their own audio-visual work to effectively divulgate their research work.
 To gain understanding on audiovisual communication, key concepts on audio-visual language and image elements analyses will be explained.
 Participants will gain practical knowledge and skills on the step-by-step process of filming, from planning to film editing.
 To this end, practical work will be performed with smart phones, tablets or compact cameras and filming edition software (with trial versions of commercial software or free software).
 Participants will learn basic filming techniques and film editing with the target of generating clear and dynamic audiovisual stories to effective divulgate science.

 4. Communicating to a non-scientific public.
-(No longer available.
-Maximun Quota is already completed).

 Nowadays researchers are faced with the challenge of communicating their results to the general public.
 It can aim not only to generate support and visibility for researches but also to influence political and ethical thinking and enable decision making.
 This may be especially critical in attempting to correct widespread misconceptions and myths.